obaid-kh/nanograd/README.md

 # nanograd
-A simple gradient descent scalar value engine
+A simple scalar value neural engine, can be used to train neural networks on scalar values, has automatic backpropogation.
+Inspired by micrograd